flueke/mvme/doc/sphinx/source/analysis.rst

   Create the X/Y-Projection and open it in a new 1D histogram window.
 The projection will follow any zooming/scrolling done in the 2D histogram.

+* Slice X / Slice Y

+  Slices the histogram along the respective axis.
+The visible resolution of the chosen axis determines the number of slices.
+Slices are displayed in a 1D histogram window.

 * Clear

   Clears the histogram.